Executive Summary

 As Jeff Lovell put it, “AI is an amplifier.
 If your systems are unclear, AI will accelerate the chaos.
 If your systems are strategic, AI will help you go farther, faster.”

-That’s why your investment in leadership development must be rooted in something deeper than tech—it must be rooted in culture, clarity, and consistent practice.
+AI will not fix your leadership gaps.
+But it will expose them.
+That is why your investment in leadership development has to be rooted in something deeper than tech: culture, clarity, and consistent practice.

 Want to Start?
 Begin With a Map

-The episode closes with a powerful metaphor: leadership development starts with a map.
-Not a curriculum.
-Not a guru.
-A map.
+The episode closes with a clear starting point: leadership development starts with a map, not a curriculum and not a guru.

 Here are six questions from the Training Magazine article (page 26) that can help you get started: